mdSlash/nata/docs/script_options.md

 > If the [interval](https://github.com/mdSlash/nata/blob/main/docs/config.md#interval) is specified in the configuration file as well, the interval option will override it.

 > [!Warning]
 > The recommended range for the update interval is `50` to `200` milliseconds.
-Using arguments below `50` milliseconds will increase CPU usage.
+Using value below `50` milliseconds will increase CPU usage.

 ---